Mildura Sculpture Triennial: History

 There were ten Triennials between 1961 and 1988.
 Eric van Hattum established this first national sculpture survey as the Mildara Prize for Sculpture in 1961 and managed the second event in 1964, with a name change to the Mildura Prize for Sculpture, and in 1970 it became the Mildura Sculpture Triennial, except in 1975, when it was rescheduled to coincide with Arts Victoria 75 and the title temporarily changed to Mildura Sculpture Exhibition.
 In 1975 Tom McCullough, introduced a sub-title, Sculpturescape, signifying an expansion of the exhibition area to include half a square kilometre of fenced river flats below the Rio Vista homestead to which the Art Centre is attached.

 Artist and critic Elwyn Lynn, noting the innovative work in the 1970 Triennial, conceded "that sculpture exhibitions should be more imaginatively conceived and implemented than those of painting is here beyond conjecture."

 Thomas (Tom) McCullough, directed the triennials until his controversial resignation in 1978, following which the Mildura Arts Centre and the Mildura City Council recommenced the triennials from 1982, directed by Michael Sourgnes, though at a smaller scale.
-By then there were alternate national, metropolitan events such as the Australian Sculpture Triennial established by McCullough in Melbourne (1981–1993), ANZART (1981–1985), Australian Perspecta (1981–1999) and the Biennale of Sydney (1973 onwards).
+By then there were alternate national, metropolitan events such as the Australian Sculpture Triennial established by McCullough in Melbourne (1981–1993), ANZART (1981–1985) developed by artist and curator Ian Hunter, Australian Perspecta (1981–1999) and the Biennale of Sydney (1973 onwards).

 At the establishment of the Triennials in the 1960s, the market for modern sculpture in Australia was limited.
 Sculptor Jan Brown, who started exhibiting at Mildura in 1967, noted in a 1994 interview that "the triennial...had given artists a chance to have their works seen," including 14 sculptors from the Canberra district exhibiting there in 1988, with an increase to 40 of working sculptors in the Australian Capital Territory.